cpsubrian/node-eventflow/README.md

 -----
 EventEmitters are an important part of well-designed node.js applications.
-`on()` and `emit()` can get you pretty far, but wouldn't it be great if you could run your event handlers asynchronously, with a continuation callback.
+`on()` and `emit()` can get you pretty far, but wouldn't it be great if you could run your event handlers asynchronously, with a continuation callback?

 **EventFlow** adds the flow-controlly-goodness of [async](https://github.com/caolan/async) to your event emitters.